wookiehangover/wd-query/README.md

 ### Why wd promises?

 Because the nested callback style is unruly for anything complex.
-Promises are also portable--meaning they can be passed around between functions and scopes.
+Promises are also portable--they can be easily passed around between functions and scopes.

-By using the wd promise interface wd-query is able to chain multiple async calls into a unified syntax.
+By using the wd promise interface wd-query is able to chain multiple async calls into a unified, selector-driven syntax.